iAvoe/-Object-Oriented-Analysis-Design-Review-2/README.md

 Which of the following is normally the most time-consuming and resource-expensive operation?​
 - Interview stakeholders

+Every successful interview requires:
+- Preparation

 -----

 ### Analyze phase (core process 3)

-Beginning analysts often underestimate how much there is to learn about the work the users perform.​
+Analysts often underestimate how much there is to learn about the work the users perform.​
 - True

 If the analysts understand the major business processes, it is not usually necessary to create a comprehensive list of all business processes.​
-- False, processes are crucial to analyze
+- False, the analyst need to explain it to other analysts, project manager and developers

 Reviewing existing documentation is a good idea for analysts because it is a dependable source of accurate policies and procedures.​
-- False
+- False, it is good for Fact Finding and User Involvement

+It is a good idea to observe user processes so that the analyst will know exactly how to build the functions into the new system.​
+- False, "exactly how to build functions" are in design phase (core process 4)

 When observing business processes, it is not necessary to observe all the processes at the same level of detail.​
 - True

-It is a good idea to observe user processes so that the analyst will know exactly how to build the functions into the new system.​
-- False

 Sometimes a narrative description is the best form to use for recording information.​
 - True

-One of the dangers in researching vendor solutions is that users and analysts _______.​
+One of the dangers in researching vendor solutions is that users and analysts:
 - May want to buy one of these solutions prematurely

 Which are the major business themes that guide analysts in fact finding activities? (chose 3)​